jakartaee/jakarta.ee/content/learn/specification-guides/contexts-dependency-injection-explained.md

 Jakarta EE Platform, as it contains a number of powerful complimentary services that are utilized across a majority of Jakarta EE applications.
-Jakarta CDI has been known as the “glue” for the Jakarta EE Platform because one of the most significant features is the enablement of contextual objects to be made available for use throughout other classes and views within an application.
+Jakarta CDI has been known as the "glue" for the Jakarta EE Platform because one of the most significant features is the enablement of contextual objects to be made available for use throughout other classes and views within an application.
 The specification